HengYangDS/sage-ai-collab/.knowledge/templates/TROUBLESHOOTING_GUIDE.md

 ### Symptom

-Running `sage serve` fails with "Address already in use" error.
+Running `app serve` fails with "Address already in use" error.

 ### Possible Causes